20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Still Going Strong

 My dear friend and World War II veteran, John Kuharski is a very active 99-year-old gentleman residing here in Kamloops, B.C.
-John was born near Eden, Man., on August 26, 1920.
-He enlisted with the 10th Armoured Regiment, Fort Garry Horse in Winnipeg on June 17, 1940, and trained at Camp Borden, Ont.
+John was born near Eden, Manitoba, on August 26, 1920.
+He enlisted with the 10th Armoured Regiment, Fort Garry Horse in Winnipeg on June 17, 1940, and trained at Camp Borden, Ontario.

 He was shipped to England and was stationed at various locations in preparation for D-Day.